gattaca-com/preconf-rpc/README.md

 # preconf-rpc

-> :warning: **this repository is under heavy development**
+> :warning: **This repository is under heavy development**

-A command-line interface for executing tpreconf-rpc commands.
+A command-line interface for executing `preconf-rpc` commands.

 ## Usage